-There are also other factors to consider, like light, temperature, and the PLA filament brand.
-Thus, there is no prescribed period when an exposed PLA starts to deteriorate due to moisture absorption.
-Exposing PLA to a humid environment for upwards of 30 days should be enough to reach the point of moisture saturation.
+There are also other factors to consider, like light, temperature, and the Pla brand.
+Thus, there is no prescribed period when an exposed Pla starts to deteriorate due to moisture absorption.
+Exposing Pla to a humid environment for upwards of 30 days should be enough to reach the point of moisture saturation.

 Knowing this, we should presume that PLA has a tolerance for moisture beyond 48 hours.
 However, we would recommend 48 hours as a soft limit for exposure if you still want to print reliably with your PLA filament.
 Some remedial measures may be necessary for a spool of PLA filament exposed to a humid environment for more than 48 hours.

 How can You Tell If PLA Filament Is Bad

 Before we even go into the details, we’re telling you right now that PLA with enough moisture will almost certainly lead to 3D printing problems.
 For this reason, it would be best to check for signs of water before 3d printing.

 Unfortunately, telling when PLA has gone wrong because of moisture may not be evident with just a brief look.
 Here are some telltale signs to watch out for if you suspect that your PLA filament already has too much moisture:

 1. PLA filament swells when it absorbs moisture.
 This isn’t immediately apparent, as the swelling is typically in the magnitude of several micrometers.
 However, You can check if you have a caliper on hand to measure the filament diameter.